stainless-steel/sqlite3-src/README.md

 * the `sqlite3_src_wasi_sdk_path` configuration flag for `rustc` or
 * the `WASI_SDK_PATH` environment variable

 to point to an existing installation of the SDK.
-The path should be absolute.

 To compile for the `wasm32-unknown-unknown` target, define in addition either